False allegations of domestic violence

 How and where the allegation was made (police, court, protection order, workplace)

-The specific details of what you are accused of
+The specific details of what a person is accused of are something people often consider

-Whether you have documentary evidence, witnesses, or communications that support your account
+Whether a person has documentary evidence, witnesses, or communications that support their account is something people often consider

 The timing of the allegation and whether there are delays in reporting

-How the allegation affects your current legal position (custody, employment, freedom of movement)
+How the allegation affects a person's current legal position (custody, employment, freedom of movement) is something people often consider

-Whether immediate legal protection is needed while the matter is addressed
+Whether legal protection connected to particular stages of proceedings is something people sometimes consider while the matter is addressed.

 The costs of responding through different legal channels